Introduction

 In Texas Hold'em tournaments, the following concepts are fundamental:

 - Hand Selection and Position: Early in the game, stick to strong hands and avoid unnecessary risks.
 Position is a huge advantage, especially in tournaments where bluffing or semi-bluffing can make or break your stack.
-Hands that play well in late positions (for example - suited connectors, Ax hands) can help you steal blinds more effectively.
+Hands that play well in late positions (for example, suited connectors and Ax hands) can help you steal blinds more effectively.

 - Stack Size Management: Your stack size relative to the blinds dictates much of your strategy.
 Here’s a breakdown of typical stack sizes: